Poorvi230/Sm-Business-Manager/readme.md

 - py / flask for backend
 - html / css
-- json for storgae, saves everything locally.
+- json for storage, saves everything locally.
 - css animations for the splash screen

 ## ai usage